rotationalio/rotational.io/README.md

 e.g:  $ hugo new blog/YYYY-MM-DD-title-of-blog.md  "to create blog post"
         Or
-      $ hugo new author/firstname-lastname.md  "to create new author".
+      $ hugo new authors/firstname-lastname/_index.md  "to create a new author".

-Can be useful: you can create blog or author subfolder by typing :
+Can be useful: you can create blog subfolder by typing :

        $ hugo new blog/subfolder/YYYY-MM-DD-title-of-blog.md
-          Or
-       $ hugo new author/subfolder/firstname-lastname.md

 ## WebP